The University of Sheffield AMRC is a unique cluster of industry-focused manufacturing R&D centres and supporting facilities.

 The AMRC with Boeing focuses on advanced machining and materials research for aerospace and other high-value manufacturing sectors.
 All research is led by industrial partners, ensuring that work provides lasting value.

-The AMRC with Boeing has over 70 member companies, from global aerospace giants to local small businesses; and employs over 200 people, from apprentices to PhDs.
+The AMRC with Boeing has over 100 member companies, from global aerospace giants to local small businesses; and employs more than 500 people, from apprentices to PhDs.
 It has received numerous awards, including Boeing Supplier of the Year 2010.

-The AMRC with Boeing is based in two purpose-built factory-scale facilities on the Advanced Manufacturing Park in Catcliffe, and the new Factory 2050 on the nearby Sheffield Business Park.
+The AMRC with Boeing is based in purpose-built factory-scale facilities on the Advanced Manufacturing Park in Catcliffe, plus Factory 2050 on the nearby Sheffield Business Park.

 Established in 2009, the Nuclear AMRC is applying the AMRC model of collaborative research to the nuclear supply chain.
-It combines university innovation and industry expertise to help UK manufacturers win work in civil nuclear and other innovative energy technologies.
+It is dedicated to helping UK manufacturers win work in the nuclear sector – in new build, operations and decommissioning.
 It works with companies to develop new technical capabilities and innovative manufacturing techniques, and helps manufacturers enter and compete in the civil nuclear supply chain.

-It is based in a 8000 sq m research factory on the Advanced Manufacturing Park, with additional laboratory facilities within The University of Manchester Dalton Nuclear Institute.
+It is based in a 8000 sq m research factory on the Advanced Manufacturing Park, with a dedicated modular manufacturing facility in Birkenhead, and additional laboratory facilities within The University of Manchester Dalton Nuclear Institute.

 The AMRC Training Centre provides the practical and theoretical skills that manufacturing companies need to compete globally, from apprenticeship through to doctorate and MBA level.